MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 | Hours per week |	40 |
 | Days per month |	20 |

-These duration conversions are editiable at the project level to allow users in regions where work hours are defined differently than these defaults.
+These duration conversions are editable at the project level to allow users in regions where work hours are defined differently than these defaults.

 > [!NOTE]
 > These durations (whether default or customized) are only used to convert to hours when defining effort on a task.